 Wolfgang Plagge, “The concept of opera from the composer’s point of view”, talk, The Department of Opera

-In this session he discusses the concept of opera from the composer’s point of view:
+In this session the famous Norwegian composer and pianist Wolfgang Plagge investigates the concept of opera from the composer’s point of view:

 - How important is the collaboration with the soloists / performers in the earliest phase of the composition process?

 He will bring some lesser known opera scores and some of his own works as a starting point for a 90 minute session.
 The first half will be a lecture and the last half a deep dive into scores and other sheet music material.